matrix-org/synapse/docs/opentracing.rst

 Homeserver whitelisting
 -----------------------

-The homeserver whitelist is configured using regular expression.
+The homeserver whitelist is configured using regular expressions.
 A list of regular expressions can be given and their union will be compared when propagating any spans contexts to another homeserver.